 The Carte Bleue network, in France, operates debit cards, which are responsible for 85% of all e-commerce transactions.
 These cards, operating within VISA and MasterCard networks, are accepted by the most traditional and online merchants as a substitute for credit cards.

 In Netherlands, banks have decided to partner with a payment system called iDeal, allowing customers to set aside plastic cards and make payments directly from their online bank accounts. iDeal notifies the merchant in real time of the failure or success of the payment, allowing to automate the flow of purchases.
 More than one out of each two purchases in the Netherlands is completed this way.

 Praiseworthy is the system used in Sweden which is now expanding to other Nordic and Central European countries.
 Processing about 40% of all e-commerce purchases in the country where it was founded, Klarna works differently than usual: in order to make a purchase, the customer only identifies himself as a Klarna user - simply by using his email - thus confirming the transaction.
 Klarna attempts to make payment to the merchant after notification of the customer's receipt of the order.
 It is a system based on mutual trust between the three parties, ensuring maximum protection for the buyer.

 In the USA, credit cards are the main form of payment available.
 Those who have a bank account have, by definition, access to credit.
-In this way everything is more standardized, and electronic payment systems revolve around processing credit cards.
+In this way, everything is more standardized, and electronic payment systems revolve around processing credit cards.
 As such, the system of payment in installments is becoming increasingly popular, 3, 6, 12, 24, in countries such as Brazil ("parcelamento") and Chile ("cuotas").
-When making the purchase, the user can pay in how many months we chooses - almost always with interest, though.
+When making the purchase, the user can pay for how many months we choose - almost always with interest, though.